davidearn/epigrowthfit/README.md

 a current version of R from a binary prebuilt by CRAN, then OpenMP support is often automatic.
-On macOS, some configuration is needed, because the default Command Line Tools `clang` toolchain does not include OpenMP support. _Provisional_ instructions for obtaining a working `clang` toolchain on Macs with Intel- or ARM-based architectures, running _native_ builds of R, are as follows.
+On macOS, some configuration is needed, because the default Command Line Tools `clang` toolchain does not include OpenMP support.
+Below are _provisional_ instructions, based on `R-admin`, for obtaining a working `clang` toolchain on Macs with Intel- or ARM-based architectures, running _native_ builds of R.
+These may need to be adapted to future releases of macOS, R, and R prerequisites.

 First, install Xcode.